iburzynski/jambhala/README.md

 ***
 ### 5. **Build environment and set up project**
 ***
-  * Clone your new repository with submodules in a `bash` terminal session:
+  * Clone your new repository in a `bash` terminal session:

     ```sh
     git clone https://github.com/PATH-TO/YOUR-REPO.git --recurse-submodules